 unenlightened guarding the gates to the Blue Bayou.

 “Crap, ” notes Armor’s Tungsten who has seen it all before.

-time a brilliant sun rises over the sea, raising the game a notch
+time, a brilliant sun rising over the sea, raising the game a notch

 for those usually stuck in mud huts.

 Armor’s struts by the pumpkin crowd feeling just fuckin’ ham

 beautiful, thank you very not.
 The nose rings ignore him.
 They

 are too busy talking about breast implants or abortions.

 Who wants, who knows, who cares.
 Piles of dangling particles